Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Related Work

-Beside standard reward functions, the most popular approaches for reward specification are \emph{demonstrations} \shortcite<e.g.,>{abbeel2004apprenticeship,argall2009survey,taylor2010integrating} and \emph{feedback} \shortcite<e.g.,>{thomaz2006reinforcement2,knox2008tamer,macglashan2017interactive}.
+That said, we note that designing reward functions that lead to the intended behavior can be difficult.
+The designer may neglect to penalize some undesirable changes in the environment, resulting in policies that are optimal with respect to the specification but that have negative side effects.
+More generally, the agent may find unintended ways to maximize reward \shortcite{amodei2016concrete}. \shortciteA{hadfieldmenell2017ird} have asserted that manually designed reward functions should merely be viewed as evidence relating to what the designer actually intended.
+Reward machines in general do not address this problem, though they may make it easier to specify temporally extended behaviors.

+Some alternatives to manually designed reward functions are \emph{demonstrations} \shortcite<e.g.,>{ng2000irl,abbeel2004apprenticeship,ziebart2008maxent,fu2018robust}, \emph{positive and negative feedback} \shortcite<e.g.,>{thomaz2006reinforcement2,knox2008tamer,macglashan2017interactive}, and \emph{trajectory preferences} \shortcite<e.g.,>{akrour2012april,christiano2017preferences}.
 When using demonstrations, tasks are specified using a set of expert traces.
-Then, inverse RL is used to transform traces into reward functions.
-In the case of feedback, an expert observes the agent behaving and rewards it by providing positive or negative feedback.
-Demonstrations and feedback are a useful proxy for task specifications, but they do not specify the task itself.
-As such, the agent can end up optimizing the wrong signal.
-In contrast, reward machines are a direct specification of the task to be accomplished.
+Then, inverse reinforcement learning (IRL) is used to transform traces into reward functions.
+Positive and negative feedback which comes from an expert who observes the agent during training is also an alternative to specifying a reward function in advance.
+Trajectory preferences are another form of feedback that require the expert to just compare trajectories created by the agent and say which they prefer.
+Demonstrations and feedback are a useful proxy for task specifications, but unlike reward machines they do not specify the task itself.
+Future work could look at ways to combine demonstrations and feedback with RMs.
+For example, the user could specify the graphical structure of an RM and then use IRL to learn the state-reward function of each RM state.

-Different reward specification languages have been proposed for RL.
-The approach of \shortciteA{williams2017parse} learns a natural language parser from single goal instructions to a sparse reward function.
-In contrast, \shortciteA{fasel2009bootstrap} define an elaborate programming language for specifying rewards, actions, macro actions, advice, and task decomposition, among other things.
-In both cases, it is unclear how to automatically exploit their reward specification language to learn policies faster.